 - An ambulance should be called immediately after giving an adrenaline autoinjector to take the individual to hospital, so they can remain under observation until symptoms have resolved.

-- A copy of the device specific (EpiPen or Anapen) ASCIA Action Plan for Anaphylaxis (general) should always be kept with an adrenaline autoinjector for general use, and in the first aid kit if that is where it is stored.
+- A copy of the device specific (EpiPen) ASCIA Action Plan for Anaphylaxis (general) should always be kept with an adrenaline autoinjector for general use, and in the first aid kit if that is where it is stored.

 - There are no absolute contraindications (factors which make it unwise to give treatment) for use of an adrenaline autoinjector in an individual who is experiencing anaphylaxis.

 - Transient (temporary) side effects of adrenaline such as increased heart rate, trembling and paleness are to be expected.